 To date, OCTA and local agencies have synchronized more than 3,445 intersections over more than 886 miles of streets (98 completed projects).
-Through 12 calls, 109 projects totaling more than \$132 million have been awarded.
-Overall, OCTA has funded 128 projects4 totaling more than \$157 million, including \$30.5 million in leveraged external funding.
-On August 8, 2022, the Board released the 13th call.
-Applications are due on October 20, 2022, and programming recommendations are anticipated to be presented to the Board in spring 2023.
+Through 12 calls, 109 projects4 totaling more than \$133.7 million have been awarded.
+This includes the Board-approved escalation rate adjustments on February 13, 2023, due to recent extraordinary inflationary pressures.
+Overall, OCTA has funded 128 projects4 totaling more than \$158.6 million, including \$30.5 million in leveraged external funding.
+On August 8, 2022, the Board approved the release of the 13th call.
+Applications were received on October 20, 2022.
+Programming recommendations are anticipated to be presented to the Board in spring 2023.

-&lt;sup>4 To date, three projects totaling approximately \$1.6 million have been cancelled by the awarded local jurisdictions.
+4 To date, three projects totaling approximately \$1.6 million have been cancelled by the awarded local jurisdictions.